vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 ### 15:00

 **SAY**: You can also get the decision making process of your program mixed up when you are not careful
          about indentation.
-Remember that the block of code guarded by an **if** statement is only executed if the contition is `True`.
+Remember that the indented block of code guarded by an **if** statement is only executed if the contition is `True`.
+So it is important to ensure that all of the code you wish to be conditionally executed is indented under the `if`.
 To demonstrate an example of such a problem, try the next exercise...

 **EXERCISE** 4-2